 DSTC is currently working in partnership with 2 Enterprise Advisors and is working towards joining a Careers Hub with other local schools and colleges.

 4. One employer encounter every year, for every student

-By 2021, our intention is for every young person should have at least one experience of work every year during school years 7-13.
+By 2021, our intention is for every young person to have at least one careers-based experience, every year during school years 7-13.